BOB4Drone/4D-Fuzzer/README.md

-# 4D Fuzzer (mavlink fuzzer)
+# 4D Fuzzer (a MAVLink fuzzer)

 ## Description

-This is an effort to test the MAVLink works written in python using fuzz testing.
+4D Fuzzer is a fuzzer for fuzzing programs that use MAVLink written in Python.

 ## Target Program